Skip to main content

 Timeline

-I won't feel competent in Python until I've spent at least a full year writing serious code.
-For now I want to understand the basics and apply them at work.
-I have some small projects in mind to 'cut my teeth' with Python and plan to apply them in 2018.
-I consider this the 'foundation' step to at least tuck Python knowledge under my arm.
+I won't feel competent in Python until I have spent at least a full year writing serious code.
+For now, I want to understand the basics and apply them at work.
+I have some small projects in mind to gain practical experience with Python, and I plan to implement them in 2018.
+I consider this the foundational step to solidify my Python knowledge.

-Got busy @ work and have to push back the Python thing.
-Still studying, but progress is slower than I had hoped.
-But keep plugging away...
+I got busy at work and had to push back my Python studies.
+I am still studying, but my progress is slower than I had hoped.
+However, I am committed to continuing.

-Still...after 2 years of tinkering with this language, I'm by no means a Pythonista and its due to a lack of practice.
-After 2 years, I've read thousands of pages of Python books and spent perhaps 200 hours reading and writing code, but none of that was as helpful as I had hoped.
-Sure it gave me 'practice' and I learned the basics, but I think an actual project that is of value makes the learning more meaningful.
+Despite two years of tinkering with this language, I wouldn’t call myself a Pythonista due to a lack of consistent practice.
+After two years, I've read thousands of pages of Python books and spent approximately 200 hours reading and writing code.
+While this helped me learn the basics, I believe that working on a meaningful project would have made my learning experience much more valuable.

-Wow…it’s been 4 years since I first began my Python studies and I’m now using it regularly at work.
-It’s true, you don’t really care to learn something until you need it and my proficiency in Python has improved considerably since I need it for actual production work.
+Wow, it’s been four years since I first began my Python studies, and I am now using it regularly at work.
+It’s true that you don't truly care to learn something until you need it, and my proficiency in Python has improved considerably since I started using it for production work.

-All those years spent casually studying and coding in my spare time was not wasted and helped me become comfortable with the language and various tools.
+All those years spent casually studying and coding in my spare time were not wasted; they helped me become comfortable with the language and various tools.

-I’m now studying for the Microsoft DP-100 Data Scientist certification and feel that is more relevant than an introductory Python certification.
+I am now studying for the Microsoft DP-100 Data Scientist certification, which I feel is more relevant than an introductory Python certification.

 Comments